 The Federal Accounting Standards Advisory Board’s sponsors reappointed George Scott, CPA, CGMA, for a second term as the board’s chair.

-Accounting requirements for state and local governments for early extinguishment of debt would become more consistent under a proposal issued by the Governmental Accounting Standards Board.
+Employees’ vacation time and other forms of paid leave would be accounted for differently by state and local governments under a proposal issued by the Governmental Accounting Standards Board.